mhendriks/com.p1.dsmr/README.txt

 With this app the DMSRv4 smart meter reader from Willem Aandewiel can be connected to Homey.
-With the energy tab and Homey Insights all the smart meter information is displayed.
+All the smart meter information is displayed on the energy tab and Homey Insights.